jmurray0/cbrsec-obsidian-vault/Vocabulary/Cybersecurity/Defending/Honeypot.md

-The concept of creating an enticing bait to expl
+The concept of creating an enticing bait to exploit the patterns of malicious behavior of an [[Attacker|attacker]], likely to make it easier to detect